awslabs/aws-mobile-appsync-sdk-android/README.md

 1. A sample app using the events sample schema can be found here: https://github.com/aws-samples/aws-mobile-appsync-events-starter-android

-2. A step by step walkthrough of a posts app can be found here: https://docs.aws.amazon.com/appsync/latest/devguide/building-a-client-app-android.html
+Step by step documentation can be found here: https://aws-amplify.github.io/docs/android/api

 ## Setup